Shirakami Sanchi is a vast primeval beech forest home to a precious population of animals and plants

 The Shirakami Sanchi Visitor Center is a five-minute walk from Nishimeya Murayakuba-mae bus stop.
 The Take the 50-minute bus ride by Konan bus (heading for Tashiro) from the Hirosaki Bus Terminal near JR Hirosaki station.

 From Tokyo to Hirosaki, it is 4 hours and 50 minutes from Tokyo Station to Shin-Aomori Station by JR Tohoku shinkansen.
-It is a further 40 minutes from Shin-Aomori to Hirosaki Station by JR Ou Line.
+It is a further 40 minutes from Shin-Aomori to Hirosaki Station by JR Ou Main Line.